anyoptimization/pymoo/doc/source/installation.rst

 ==============================================================================

 The *pymoo* framework can be run with and without compiled modules.
-Some computationally more expensive function have been implemented using `Cython <https://github.com/cython/cython>`_ for speedup.
-To figure out what version is used after the installation please see `Plain/Compiled Modules`_ section.
+Some computationally more expensive function has been implemented using `Cython <https://github.com/cython/cython>`_ for speedup.
+To figure out what version is used after the installation, please see `Plain/Compiled Modules`_ section.

 Setting up the Python environment using Conda
 ------------------------------------------------------------------------------

-Here, we are setting up the environment in order to be able to use the speedup of Cython.
+Here, we are setting up the environment to be able to use the speedup of Cython.
 Therefore, before using the install command, the environment needs to be set up.
 We recommend using `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ or `anaconda <https://www.anaconda.com>`_.

-Please check if conda is available in your current terminal:
+Please check if conda is available in the command line:

 .. code:: bash